Updated on May 25, 2023

 Raccoons (or Procyon lotor, if you want to sound fancy) are grey critters that grow to be a foot tall, 24 to 30 inches long, and weigh 14 to 23 pounds (about the size of a large house cat).

-They have five black rings on their tail, a pointy, black nosed snout, and a telltale black bandit mask-shaped marking around their eyes.
+These wild animals have five black rings on their tail, a pointy, black nosed snout, and a telltale black bandit mask-shaped marking around their eyes.

 Raccoons tend to walk on all fours, but can use their front paws to perform extremely dexterous tasks.